asnar00/zeta/zero.md

 - real-time: predictable throughput and latency
 - distributed: targets heterogenous clusters

-## organisation
+## about this document

-The specification of zero is organised into *layers*: layer 1 is the 'outermost' layer of the language, containing the basic concepts you need to learn in order to write programs in zero.
-Additional refinements are introduced at 'deeper' layers.
-"Controversial", "experimental", "poorly-defined" or "needs work" language features are marked using the 👀 emoji.
+Since zero is evolving rapidly, it doesn't make sense to try and specify the whole thing in one go.
+Instead, the specification is organised into "layers", with layer 1 (the "outermost" layer) being the simplest, and deeper layers adding detail.
+Language features marked 👀  are controversial, experimental, evolving, or poorly defined.
+I've omitted justification for language features in an attempt to keep things concise; they'll be covered in other documents.

 ## literate code